 Step 2.
 Once you are ready with a Windows 11 USB drive, double-click on its icon on the File Explorer window.

 Step 4.
-Now, locate the appraiserres.dll file that is responsible for TMP 2.0 and Secure Boot enforcement.
-Right-click on it and select the Delete option from the context menu.
+Now, locate the appraiserres.dll file that is responsible for TPM 2.0 and Secure Boot enforcement.
+Right-click on it and select the

 That’s all.
 Now you can close the File Explorer window.
 Access the boot menu of your PC by restarting it.
 Change the Boot option in BIOS/UEFI and boot from your Windows 11 USB Flash drive.
 Install Windows 11 on your old PC without fulfilling the requirement of Secure Boot and TPM 2.0 chip.
 During the installation of Windows 11, you should not get any errors.